Financial Management BA (Hons)

 You can borrow most of these from the Library.
 If you buy these, they may cost up to £60 each.

 We recommend that you budget £75 a year for photocopying, memory sticks, DVDs and CDs, printing charges, binding and specialist printing.

 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

-To start in 2019 you need to apply through UCAS.
+To start this course in 2023, apply through UCAS.
 You'll need:

-- the UCAS course code – NN30
+- the UCAS course code – NN31

 - our institution code – P80

 If you'd prefer to apply directly, use our online application form.